What is the difference between whey protein isolate vs whey protein concentrate?

 What is Whey protein isolate?

 Whey protein isolate powder is a more expensive, and more pure form of protein powder.
 Whey isolate contains 90% or more protein and very little fat compared to whey concentrate.
-The difference between the two types is that isolate comes from a longer and more complicated filtering process which removes more of the carbs and fats, leaving a purer protein product.
+The difference between the two types is that isolate comes from a longer and more complicated filtering process which removes more of the lactose, carbs and fats, leaving a purer protein product.
 Isolate is a better mass builder than concentrate, but will cost considerably more money.
+Whey protein Isolate is also a lactose free protein powder.
+This makes it a great choice for those that are lactose intolerant.

 What is Whey protein concentrate?

-Whey protein concentrate is a less expensive and less potent version of whey.
-Concentrate will contain less than 89% protein, and can go as low as 30%, depending upon the manufacturer.
+Whey concentrate is a less expensive and less potent version of whey.
+Concentrate will usually contain less than 80% protein, and can go as low as 30%, depending upon the manufacturer.
 A high-quality concentrate is perfect for a bodybuilder who is on a limited budget.
 Look at the label to determine the percentage of protein in each serving.

 You will see these ingredients on whey protein product labels.
 Whey concentrate will typically be the first ingredient in the cheaper products, as it is less pure and cheaper to make.
 Look for a blend where the first ingredient is isolate or hydrolysate.